 Our professional Teacher Naturalists/Challenge Course Facilitators will choose which of these high ropes elements the group will participate in based on their evaluation of the group's needs and capabilities.

 Another favorite element, our 300 foot zipline begins with a walk up our ‘zipline trail’.
-Once at the top of the trail, participants must traverse a postman’s walk to reach the Zip Takeoff Platform where they are greeted by a facilitator who will assist them in attaching themselves to the Zip Line.
-Participants are faced with a daunting task: letting themselves fall from a 40ft. platform, then zipping through our canyon far below…Once participants have reached the bottom, they are assisted by a facilitator in exiting the Zip Line.
+Once at the top of the trail, participants must traverse a postman’s walk to reach the Zip Takeoff Platform where they are greeted by a facilitator who will assist them in attaching themselves to the Zipline.
+Participants are faced with a daunting task: letting themselves fall from a 40 foot platform, then zipping through our canyon far below…Once participants have reached the bottom, they are assisted by a facilitator in exiting the Zipline.

 Our tallest element, the Lions Leap can be challenging in more ways than one.
-Participants climb nearly 50 feet up a mature Douglas Fir Tree, with the option of climbing the handles in the tree, or climbing the hanging cargo net (see picture to the right).
-Once they reach the platform above, the participant can walk, run, or inch their way to the end of ‘the plank’, where they leap for an adjustable hanging trapeze.
+Participants climb nearly 50 feet up a mature Douglas Fir Tree, with the option of climbing the handles in the tree, or climbing the hanging cargo net.
+Once they reach the platform above, the participant can walk, run, or inch their way to the end of ‘the plank,’ where they leap for an adjustable hanging trapeze.
 Whether they catch it or miss, they are slowly lowered to the ground.
 A challenging element, not for the faint of heart!

 At 25 feet in height the Eagle’s Perch may be one of our shorter elements, yet still packs a powerful punch.
 Participants climb a pole using ‘staples’ as handholds.
 Once at the top, participants must stand upon the top of the pole.
 Some find this to be extremely difficult, as the platform on top is quite small, and the pole can wobble… Once standing, participants leap out to try and hit one (or both) of the tetherballs suspended in the air before them.
 Hit or miss, participants are gently lowered to the ground.

 The High V is a challenge designed for partners.
-30 feet in the air, two cables run from one tree to two separate trees.
-The goal is for a pair of participants to stand on the opposing cables facing one another, traversing out as far as they can using one another for support.
+Thirty feet in the air, two cables run from one tree to two separate trees.
+The goal is for a pair of participants to stand on the opposing cables facing one another and traverse out as far as they can using one another for support.
 By supporting one another, it is possible to make it extremely far!
-A great activity to emphasize the importance of support, trust, teamwork, and giving a helping hand…
+A great activity to emphasize the importance of support, trust, teamwork, and giving a helping hand.

 Another paired element, the Giant’s Ladder requires a combination of strategy, balance, and strength.
 Participants first climb up a suspended cargo net to reach the first large rung of a ladder.
-The second rung rests 5 feet above the first and requires teamwork (or amazing agility) to reach it.
+The second rung rests five feet above the first and requires teamwork (or amazing agility) to reach it.
 Partners must help each other if they hope to succeed in reaching the top of this ladder.
-Once at the top, participants have a spectacular treetop view, claiming victory over the Giant’s Ladder before being lowered gently to the ground by their teammates.
+Once at the top, participants have a spectacular treetop view, as well as a cowbell to ring, claiming victory over the Giant’s Ladder before being lowered gently to the ground by their teammates.

 The Coho Crossing is another element that pairs participants together to overcome multiple obstacles as they traverse their way across the beautiful Dutch Bill Creek.
 With their partner, participants work together to make it across to the first platform.
 From there, they will go through a series of commands to communicate with one another as they transfer to the second leg of the course.
 Participants will then make their way back through a second set of obstacles until they have returned to solid ground.